create3000/x_ite/docs/_posts/getting-started.md

 ## Overview

 X_ITE is a comprehensive 3D library entirely written in JavaScript and uses WebGL for 3D rendering.
 Authors can publish X3D, VRML and other sources online within an HTML5 page with X_ITE that works with web browsers **without** prior plug-in installation.
 This gives X3D authors the ability to displays content in 3D, using WebGL 3D graphics technology to display X3D content in several different browsers across several different operating systems.
-Since X3D is backwardly compatible, X_ITE can also be used as a VRML viewer[.](https://rawgit.com/create3000/x_ite/xr/x_ite.min.html){: style="border: none" }
+Since X3D is backwardly compatible, X_ITE can also be used as a VRML viewer.

 X3D is an ISO-ratified, royalty-free open standards file format and run-time architecture to represent and communicate 3D scenes and objects specified by the [Web 3D Consortium](https://www.web3d.org).
 X3D has evolved from its beginnings as the Virtual Reality Modeling Language (VRML) to the considerably more mature and refined ISO X3D standard.
 X3D provides a system for the storage, retrieval and playback of real time 3D scene in multiple applications, all within an open architecture to support a wide array of domains and user scenarios.